MiguelSanLeon/Bakalar-booking-app/README.md

 ![edit-user-profile-image](documentation_assets/edit-user-profile-image.png)

-- The Edit User Profile Page cotains the three input fields that corresponds to the personal contact data from user profile.
+- The Edit User Profile Page contains three input fields corresponding to the personal contact data from the user profile.
 - The phone number needs to be 11 digits long, and the form also provides error messages when an error occurs.
-- When the process is finished the User will receive a succesfull message.
+- When the process is finished, the user will receive a successful message.

 ### Login and Logout

 ![login-image](documentation_assets/login-image.png)

-- The login page it's a simple login form where the user has to provide the Username and the password.
+- The login page is a simple form where the user has to provide the username and the password.
-- The page displays a welcome message indicating the user that to make a booking they need to signup first in case the user don't have an account.
+- The page displays a welcome message indicating to the user that to make a booking, they need to sign up first if they don't have an account.
-- Wrong credentials will trigger error messages to be displayed.
+- Incorrect credentials will trigger error messages to be displayed.
-- When the process is finished the User will receive a succesfull message.
+- When the process is finished, the user will receive a successful message.

 ![logout-image](documentation_assets/logout-image.png)

-- This page only ask the user if the are sure to logout and the button to proceed.
+- This page only asks the user if they are sure to log out and provides a button to proceed.
-- When the process is finished the User will receive a succesfull message.
+- When the process is finished, the user will receive a successful message.

 ### Menu page

 ![menu-image](documentation_assets/menu-image.png)

-- The menu page contains a carousel whit a group of images that shows the different dishes in the menu with an arrow system to navigate through it.
+- The menu page contains a carousel with a group of images showcasing the different dishes in the menu, equipped with an arrow system for navigation.
-- Each image contains the name of the dish and a brief description.
+- Each image includes the name of the dish and a brief description.

 ### Booking Page, Preview Booking Page and Booking Confirmation

 ![booking-page-image](documentation_assets/booking-page-image.png)

-- The booking page show a booking form that contains 4 fields.
+- The booking page shows a booking form that contains 4 fields:

-  1- The booking date field is required and must be a the present day or a future date.
-It has a calendar widget that can be use to pick the date.
+  1. The booking date field is required and must be the present day or a future date.
+It has a calendar widget that can be used to pick the date.
-  2- The booking time field is also required and must be between 14:00 and 22:00 as the message says.
+  2. The booking time field is also required and must be between 14:00 and 22:00, as the message says.
 It also has a widget to pick the hour and minutes.
-  3- The booking comments field is a text area where the user is invited to write any food allergy, special request and if there are any children in the group.
+  3. The booking comments field is a text area where the user is invited to write any food allergies, special requests, and specify if there are any children in the group.
 This field is not required.
-  4- The guest number field is required and has a limit of 12 people.
-If the user picks a number bigger than 12 then the form shows a message asking the user to call by phone for that special case.
+  4. The guest number field is required and has a limit of 12 people.
+If the user selects a number greater than 12, the form shows a message asking the user to call by phone for that special case.

 ![booking-page-error-message-image](documentation_assets/booking-page-error-message-image.png)

 - The form displays error messages when an error occurs.
-- When the user click on "book your table" button and the data is validated the user is redirected to the preview booking page.
+- When the user clicks on the "Book Your Table" button and the data is validated, the user is redirected to the preview booking page.

 ![preview-booking-page-image](documentation_assets/preview-booking-page-image.png)

-- This page contains to sections, the Booking Preview section and the Edit Booking section.
+- This page contains two sections: the Booking Preview section and the Edit Booking section.
-- The Booking Preview section contains all the information that the user has provide in the booking form.
-Below that information there is a button to submit the booking as it is.
+- The Booking Preview section contains all the information that the user has provided in the booking form.
+Below that information, there is a button to submit the booking as it is.
-- The Edit Booking section is prepopulate with the booking information provided by the user and can be edited.
-Under the form there is a button to update the Preview Booking section with all the changes aplied to the booking.
+- The Edit Booking section is prepopulated with the booking information provided by the user and can be edited.
+Under the form, there is a button to update the Preview Booking section with all the changes applied to the booking.
 - The form displays error messages when an error occurs.
-- When the user click on "Submit your Booking" button, the user is redirected to the New Booking Page and a successful message is displayed in the New Booking Page.
+- When the user clicks on the "Submit your Booking" button, the user is redirected to the New Booking Page, and a successful message is displayed on the New Booking Page.

 ![new-booking-page-image](documentation_assets/new-booking-page-image.png)

 - The New Booking Page shows all the booking details and a "Home" button under it.
-- It also displays a message about the booking acceptance process and a "check your bookings" button where the user can check the booking status.
+- It also displays a message about the booking acceptance process and a "Check Your Bookings" button where the user can check the booking status.

 ### Check Your Bookings Page

 ![check-your-bookings-page-image](documentation_assets/check-your-booking-page.image.png)

-- This page contains all the users bookings displayed as cards with two buttons, edit and cancel.
+- This page contains all the user's bookings displayed as cards with two buttons, "Edit" and "Cancel."
-- The cards also displays the status information of the booking so the user can see if the booking is pending, accepted or has been cancel by the restaurant.
+- The cards also display the status information of the booking so the user can see if the booking is pending, accepted, or has been canceled by the restaurant.

 ![cancel-booking-image](documentation_assets/cancel-booking-image.png)

-- When the user click on cancel button the web shows a confirmation message with two buttons under it, Yes or No.
+- When the user clicks on the "Cancel" button, the web shows a confirmation message with two buttons under it, "Yes" or "No."
-- When pressing "Yes" button the user is redirected to check your bookings page again and a succesful message will be shown in the page.
+- Pressing the "Yes" button redirects the user to the "Check Your Bookings" page again, and a successful message will be displayed on the page.
-- If the user clicks on "No" button the user will be redirected to check your bookings page without deleting the booking.
+- If the user clicks on the "No" button, the user will be redirected to the "Check Your Bookings" page without deleting the booking.

 ### Edit Bookings